edunham/site/2015/02/13/my_second_steps_with_javascript.rst

 Sometimes I have an idea which would fit beautifully into a shell script, and is a useful tool or toy that I'd like to share with the world.
-Unfortunately, "the world" consists primarily of people who can't or won't learn and run a shell script themselves.
+Unfortunately, "the world" consists primarily of people who can't or won't run a shell script themselves.
 The lowest common demoninator in this target audience is the ability to use a web browser.

 One option would be to write the scripts in Bash or Python or PHP and set up my web server so that it runs the code for visitors to my site, with whatever